Scrambled Linear Pseudorandom Number Generators: A theoretical analysis of scramblers

 We will now examine the strong scrambler \texttt{++} introduced in Section~\ref{sec:plusplus}.
 We choose two words $x$, $y$ from the state of the linear engine and then $z = \rho_r(x+y)+x$, where $+$ denotes sum in $\Z/2^w\Z$.

-Computing an ANF for the final Boolean functions appears to be a hard combinatorial problem: nonetheless, with this setup we know that the lowest bit will have polynomial degree $w-r+1$, and we expect that the following bits will have increasing degree, possibly up to saturation.
-Symbolic computations in low dimension show however that the growth is quite irregular (see Table~\ref{tab:lincomppp}).
+Computing an ANF for the final Boolean functions appears to be a hard combinatorial problem: nonetheless, with this setup we know that the lowest bit will have polynomial degree $w-r+1$, and we expect that the following bits will have an increasing degree, possibly up to saturation.
+Symbolic computations in low dimension show however that the growth is quite irregular.
 The linear complexity of the lowest bits is large, as shown in Table~\ref{tab:ppdeg}, where we display a theoretical estimate based on~(\ref{eq:ub}), assuming that on lower bits degree increase at least by one at each bit (experimentally, it usually grows more quickly---see again Table~\ref{tab:ppdeg}).

-This scrambler is potentially very fast, as it requires just three operations and no multiplication, and it can reach a high polynomial degree, as it uses $2w$ bits.\footnote{Symbolic computation suggests that this scrambler can reach only polynomial degree $2w-3$; while we have the bound $2w-1$ by Proposition~\ref{prop:wminus1}, proving the bound $2w-3$ is an open problem.} Moreover, its simpler structure makes it attractive in hardware implementations: for example, it has been used by Parallax to embed in their Propeller 2 microcontroller multiple $16$-bit \xoroshiropp[32] generators.
+This scrambler is potentially very fast, as it requires just three operations and no multiplication, and it can reach a high polynomial degree, as it uses $2w$ bits.\footnote{Symbolic computation suggests that this scrambler can reach only polynomial degree $2w-3$; while we have the bound $2w-1$ by Proposition~\ref{prop:wminus1}, proving the bound $2w-3$ is an open problem.} Moreover, its simpler structure makes it attractive in hardware implementations.
 However, the very regular structure of the \texttt{+} scrambler makes experimentally \texttt{++} less effective on Hamming-weight dependencies.
-Thus, any choice of state words and parameters should be carefully analyzed using the test of Section~\ref{sec:hwd}.

 As a basic heuristic, we suggest to choose a rotation parameter $r\in[w/4\..3w/4]$ such that $r$ and $w-r$ are both prime (or at least odd), and they are not equal to any of the shift/rotate parameters appearing in the generator (the second condition being more relevant than the first one).
 Smaller values of $r$ will of course provide a higher polynomial degree, but too small values yield too short carry chains.
 For $w=64$ candidates are $17$, $23$, $41$, and $47$; for $w=32$ one has $13$ and $19$; for $w=16$ one has $5$ and $11$.
-In any case, a specific combination of linear engine and scrambler should be analyzed using the test described in Section~\ref{sec:hwd}.
+In any case, a specific combination of linear engine and scrambler should be tested thoroughly.

 As in the case of the \texttt{+} scrambler, if the underlying linear engine is $d$-dimensionally equidistributed, the scrambler generator will be in general at most $(d-1)$-dimensionally equidistributed (see Section~\ref{sec:ed}).